STAND FIRM IN YOUR FAITH

 “Be watchful, stand firm in your faith, be courageous, be strong.”
-(1 Corinthians 16:13 RSV).
+(1 Corinthians 16:13 RSV)

 8 “You shall command the priests who bear the ark of the covenant, saying, ‘When you have come to the edge of the water of the Jordan, you shall stand in the Jordan.'”

 According to God’s instruction, the children of Israel set out from their camp to cross over the Jordan with the priests bearing the Ark of the Covenant before them.

 16 that the waters which came down from upstream stood still, and rose in a heap very far away at Adam, the city that is beside Zaretan.
 So the waters that went down into the Sea of the Arabah, the Salt Sea, failed, and were cut off; and the people crossed over opposite Jericho.

 17 Then the priests who bore the ark of the covenant of the LORD stood firm on dry ground in the midst of the Jordan; and all Israel crossed over on dry ground, until all the people had crossed completely over the Jordan.

 Apparently, it was God’s mighty presence which rested upon the Jordan that parted the Jordan River for God’s people to cross over on dry ground into their inheritance (the Promised Land).

-The Psalmist reveals this truth in Psalms 114:
+The Psalmist reveals this truth.

 1 When Israel went forth from Egypt, the house of Jacob from a people of strange language,